recommendations for transformation

 These biodegradable plastics are polyesters, which are by definition sensitive to hydrolysis.
 The transformation temperatures used for these materials for injection and extrusion (between 130 °C and 200 °C approximately) actually make this typical reaction of degradation of polyesters very quick and potentially large.
 This reaction is thus even easier since their biodegradability makes these materials sensitive to it.
 Thus, these polymers need to be effectively dried, and sometimes the use of a desiccator is needed.

 Similarly, they are often sensitive to heat exposure, even without the presence of water.
 In the procedures during which the stagnation phases may be long (typically in injection moulding), it is not uncommon to observe thermal degradation of the materials when the cycle times are too long.
-Thus it is necessary to take into account these phenomena while choosing materials, equipment, and the resources to be used in order to avoid them (using additives, etc.).
-Discover our research and development activities.
+Thus it is necessary to take into account these phenomena while choosing materials, equipment, and the resources to be used in order to avoid them (using additives, etc.)

 To summarise, bioplastic may generally be used with traditional transformation equipment without major modifications and are primarily used for the following equipments :